Shemini (parashah): Leviticus chapter 9

-Reading the words of Moses in "today the Lord will appear to you," Ibn Ezra taught that Moses referred to the fire that came forth from God.
+Reading the words of Moses in Leviticus 9:4, "today the Lord will appear to you," Abraham ibn Ezra taught that Moses referred to the fire that came forth from God.

 Leviticus chapter 10

+Maimonides cited Leviticus 10:3, "And in the presence (פְּנֵ֥י, pene) of all the people I will be glorified," as an instance where the word פְּנֵ֥י, pene, means "the presence and existence of a person."